-MAMP is one of the most popular application in OSX to run local server; for Windows users, WAMP or XAMPP is likely the most widely used options.
-These 3 applications are sufficient for the job.
+MAMP is one of the most popular applications in OSX to run local server; for Windows users, WAMP or XAMPP is likely the most widely used option.
+These three applications are sufficient for the job.
 But if there is another tool that can make a developer’s job faster and more efficient, we’d jump on that tool at every chance.

 Recently, we came across an application called AMPPS.
 It is packed with loads of feature, and it does more than just run a local server.
 If you are looking for an alternative app, let’s check out what AMPPS has to offer and see how to deploy a website on a local computer with it.

 Recommended Reading: Beginner’s Guide To WordPress Multisite With MAMP

 Similar to the three applications mentioned above, AMPPS is packed with Apache, MySQL, and phpMyAdmin, which let us run and develop PHP-based web locally on the computer.
 In addition, AMPPS also includes MongoDB, Python, and RockMongo to cater to wider tech needs and preferences.